Nick-Kolowich/dsc-phase-2-project-online/README.md

 Their corresponding VIFs were:

 sqft_House: 5.787

 Grade: 3.074

 sqft_Basement: 1.424

+These VIFs show a good amount of correlation between the variables and price, but do not exceed the threshold for multicollinearity.

 Removing houses above $1MM makes the distribution of residuals much more normally distributed.
 It brings skew down from 3.02 to 0.53 and kurtosis down from 35.77 to 3.2.